 I use Zealios Sun Barrier, as do many of my favorite pro triathletes!
 Zealios, based in Bend Oregon, makes great products designed for endurance athletes to use while training and competing.
 Their Sun Barrier is amazing, all I use, and approved by my dermatologist.
 The giant bottle is pricey but lasts a LONG time!
 I also like their betwixt chamois cream and swim and sport body products.

-Our TriStar Athletes get 25% off all Zealios products, using Team Code.
-Just another reason why Tristar athletes are always smiling!
+Our Team TMT Athletes get 25% off all Zealios products, using our Team Code.
+Just another reason why TMT athletes are better prepared and always smiling!